-Participation Policy: In the online environment, participation is marked by the completion of an academic event in each session (week) of the course.
-Academic events include, but are not limited to, submission of a class assignment, participation in class discussion forum, or completion of a quiz/exam.
-If no academic event is completed within the first session (Week 1) of a course, the student will be administratively withdrawn from the course.
-Beyond the first session, if no academic event is completed for a class session, the student will be considered as having not participated in that week of class, which in some cases may result in zeros on the missed assignments and a half-letter grade deduction from the student's final course grade.
-(Note: The grade deduction penalties typically only apply to classes in the Moodle LMS due to the structure of the course.)
-If a student does not complete an academic event for two consecutive sessions, the student will either be administratively withdrawn from the course or will receive a final course grade of F, depending on how much of the course has transpired at the time of the second week of non-participation.
-For more details, please review Geneva's Student Handbook (Undergraduate and Graduate).
+Participation Policy: In the online environment, participation is marked by the completion of an academic event in each week of the course; details are outlined within the course schedule, which will be provided via email prior to the start date.
+Academic events include, but are not limited to, submission of a class assignment or completion of a quiz/exam.

+- If no academic event is completed within Week 1 of a course, the student will be administratively withdrawn from the course.
+Beyond the first week, if an academic event is not completed as outlined in the course schedule, the student will be considered as having not participated in that week of class. - If a student does not complete an academic event for two consecutive sessions, the student will either be administratively withdrawn from the course or will receive a final course grade of F, depending on how much of the course has transpired at the time of the second week of nonparticipation. - For more details, please review Geneva Portage Learning Student Handbook.

 Required Computer Accessories: It is recommended that students use a desktop or laptop computer, PC or Mac, when taking the course.
 Some tablet computers are potentially compatible with the course, but not all features are available for all tablet computers.
 The latest full version of Google Chrome, Firefox, Edge, or Safari browser is required for the optimal operation of the Canvas Learning Management System.
 In addition, this course will use the Respondus Lockdown Browser for exams; a strong internet connection is needed.

 You are also required to use LockDown Browser with a webcam, which will record you during an online, nonproctored exam.
 (The webcam feature is sometimes referred to as "Respondus Monitor.")
 Your computer must have a functioning webcam and microphone.

 Additionally, students will need a photo ID that includes your picture and full name is required.
 Please note, Chromebooks and tablets (other than iPad) are not compatible on exams using the Lockdown Browser.
 Instructions on downloading and installing this browser will be given at the start of the course.
 It is recommended to also have the latest version of Flash installed as a browser plugin as some sections of the course may require it.
 We highly recommend using a high-speed Internet connection to view the video lectures and labs.
 You may experience significant difficulties viewing the videos using a dial-up connection.